eenglish34/E-BlockMail/doc/zmq.md

 ## Prerequisites

-The ZeroMQ feature in Eblockmail Core requires ZeroMQ API version 4.x or newer.
+The ZeroMQ feature in EBlockmail Core requires ZeroMQ API version 4.x or newer.
 Typically, it is packaged by distributions as something like *libzmq3-dev*.
 The C++ wrapper for ZeroMQ is *not* needed.